-Return down the access road and continue straight ahead at the minor road junction.
+Return down the access road to the gated entrance and continue straight ahead.
 Immediately on the right is The Strickland Arms pub which provides refreshments in a pleasant setting.
 Continue a short distance to a T junction with the main A590 dual carriageway.
 The route continues to the right along the A590 but there is no right turn allowed, so turn left then all the way around the nearby roundabout to continue on the A590.
 After approx 0.4 miles, take the left turn which is the A6 towards Milnthorpe.
-Shortly, approach a T junction where you turn left, cross the River Kent bridge and Levens Hall entrance is immediately on the right.
+After approx 0.8 miles, meet a T junction where you turn left, cross the River Kent bridge and Levens Hall entrance is immediately on the right.

 Distance: 7.4 miles

 Location: Levens Hall & Gardens

 Levens Hall is a fabulous stately home and estate with world famous gardens.
 Home to the Bagot family since the late 19th century, you can tour certain parts of the house, admire its ornate interior and learn its fascinating history, from its origins as a 13th century Pele tower.
 House guides are on hand to tell you more along the way.
 Outside, the main attraction is the large ancient topiary garden which dates from the late 17th century and is apparently the oldest in the world.
 There are some wonderful shapes to behold and it is well worth a visit.

 The estate extends across the A6 to Levens Park which follows the picturesque River Kent upstream and provides an enjoyable walk in parkland occupied by deer and rare Bagot goats.
 There is also a cafe, gift shop, toilets and free car park for visitors.
 House and gardens open daily, except Saturdays, from Easter to October.
 Cafe and gift shop open daily all year, except late December and early January.
 Admission fee applies to house and gardens.